home-assistant/home-assistant.io/source/_integrations/unifi.markdown

 ### Power Outlet sensor

 Get entities reporting the power utilization for outlets that support metrics (such as the AC outlets on the USP-PDU-Pro).
-Use the [Riemann sum integral integration](https://www.home-assistant.io/integrations/integration/) to track power usage over time.

 ## Firmware updates